What is the Red Tie Campaign?

 NHF’s annual Washington Days provides an opportunity for the community to come together, learn about advocacy, and meet with elected officials to discuss key issues impacting people with bleeding disorders.
 We continually monitor issues on the federal level and update our advocacy priorities as issues arise, such as ensuring funding for bleeding disorders research, ensuring the safety of blood products, and protecting access to quality healthcare.

-At last year’s Washington Days, more than 500 volunteer advocates from 47 states met with legislators to discuss maintaining key patient protections such as lifetime caps, pre-existing conditions coverage, Medicaid expansion, and healthcare reform implementation in the Affordable Care Act (ACA).
+At last year’s Washington Days, more than 500 volunteer advocates from 47 states met with legislators to discuss maintaining key patient protections such as lifetime caps, coverage for pre-existing conditions, Medicaid expansion, and healthcare reform implementation in the Affordable Care Act (ACA).

 How can I participate?